Qube5/Molkky/src/README.md

             in RPY (radian) [3.077, -0.791, -0.118]
             in RPY (degree) [176.290, -45.333, -6.758]

+- python src/planning/src/path_planner.py
+	- python path_planner.py
+	- path planning functionality for Sawyer
+	- class with functions that uses MoveIt to set Sawyer to goal position, add obstacles, set constraints, etc.
+	- publishes obstacles
+	- subscribes to desired x position (topic: "/goal_position") and passes position vector into set_pose function from sawyer_set_pose.py
+	- sawyer_set_pose.py is a script that contains the function set_pose(goal_position) called by the subscriber in path_planner.py
+		- goal_position is a Vector3 message from geometry_msgs with the x_des, y_des, z_des position
+		- the set_pose function establishes orientation constraints for Sawyer so that the pin doesn't fall out of the launcher
+		- the set_pose function calls functions in path_planner.py to set the sawyer arm to the desired x position
+		- the x position is determined by interpolating between two points on the edges of the game board

 ## to run
 - catkin_make
 - source devel/setup.bash